indigotran/indigotran/README.md

 ### 📭 Contact
-Best way to reach me is via [email](mailto:trangtran.indigo@gmail.com).
-I'm also on social media, though I'm not the most active outside confence season.
+The best way to reach me is via [email](mailto:trangtran.indigo@gmail.com).
+I'm also on social media, though I'm not the most active outside conference season.

 You can find my professional platforms here: